sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-rpi.md

 # Overclock the device

 The days of hardware turbo buttons are long gone.
-But that doesn't mean you can't get a little extra oomph out of your Pi microcontroller anyway.
-Log-off the current GUI session and **enable Turbo mode** from the Overclocking section after running `sudo raspi-config` from the terminal.
+But that doesn't mean you can't get a little extra oomph out of your Pi micro computer anyway.
+Log-off the current GUI session and **enable Turbo mode** from the Overclocking section after running `sudo RPi-config` from the terminal.
 You will be prompted to restart your machine if the settings took.

 # Configure DOSBox

-Once overclocked to *Turbo* mode (1000mhz on a RasPi 1 Model B) you're ready tweak the DOSBox configuration.
+Once overclocked to *Turbo* mode (1000mhz on a RPi 1 Model B) you're ready tweak the DOSBox configuration.
 It takes a little time to get right, expecially if you're not used to it, so just be patient.
 The result will improve your gaming experience and is time well spent.

 Upon installation of DOSBox my config was located at `/home/pi/.dosbox/dosbox-0.74.conf`.
 I went ahead and made a back-up copy of the file before I started tweaking.